next-actions/pytest-mh/docs/quick-start.rst

 Define multihost topology
 =========================

-Each test is associate with one or more topologies.
-Topology define multihost requirements that must be met in order to run the test.
+Each test is associated with one or more topologies.
+A topology defines multihost requirements that must be met in order to run the test.
 If the requirements are not met, the test will not run.
 These requirements are: